 Although there are hotels a short walk from the base of the monument, both times we’ve visited the Mont Saint-Michel, we’ve stayed at a nearby hotel just a 10 to 15-minute drive away.
 You can also stay a little further if you plan on exploring other towns in the area such as Dol-de-Bretagne (closest to Mont Saint-Michel), Cancale, Dinard, Dinan, and Saint-Malo, all of which are no more than an hour away.

-In our case, we stayed close by at the 3-star Ibis Pontsoron Baie du Mont Saint Michel.
+In our case for our last trip, we stayed close by at the 3-star Ibis Pontsoron Baie du Mont Saint Michel.
 It’s an excellent choice and is only a 10-minute car ride from the Mont Saint-Michel’s parking lot.
 If you’d like to leave your car at the hotel’s free parking lot and ride over on two wheels instead, you can rent one of their bikes — electric or regular — and take a scenic bike ride to the Mont Saint-Michel.
 It’s an easy 20-minute ride on country roads.

 We’ve stayed at Ibis hotels all over France and have found them to be comfortable, clean, and affordable.
 The Ibis Pontsoron Mont St-Michel is only two years old, has modern furnishings, a Tesla charging station, free Wi-Fi, an on-site Courtepaille restaurant and bar, and is a perfect home base from which to explore the area.
 I was pleasantly surprised that the bed was soft and the pillows were even softer.
 I’m particular about these things. 😉